Pueblo, Colorado: Home of Heroes

 Pueblo is the hometown of four Medal of Honor recipients (tied only with Holland, Michigan, also with four, each having more than any other municipality in the United States): William J. Crawford, Carl L. Sitter, Raymond G. Murphy, and Drew D. Dix.
 President Dwight D. Eisenhower, upon presenting Raymond G. "Jerry" Murphy with his medal in 1953, commented, "What is it... something in the water out there in Pueblo?
 All you guys turn out to be heroes!"

 In 1993, Pueblo City Council adopted the tagline "Home of Heroes" for the city due to the fact that Pueblo can claim more recipients of the Medal per capita than any other city in the United States.
 On July 1, 1993, the Congressional Record recognized Pueblo as the "Home of Heroes."
 A memorial to the recipients of the medal is at the Pueblo Convention Center.

-From 1846 to 1847 three detachments of the Mormon Battalion wintered in Pueblo during the Mexican–American War.
+From 1846 to 1847, three detachments of the Mormon Battalion wintered in Pueblo during the Mexican–American War.

 Geography

-Pueblo is 100 mi south of Denver and is on the front range of the Rocky Mountains.
+Pueblo is 115 mi south of Denver and is on the front range of the Rocky Mountains.
 Pueblo sits on the western edge of the Great Plains in a high desert area of terrain in southern Colorado and is near the western edge of the Southwestern Tablelands ecology region.

-According to the 2020 United States census, the city had a total area of 145.254 km2, including 1.815 km2 of water.
+At the 2020 United States Census, the city had a total area of 145.254 km2, including 1.815 km2 of water.